angular/angularfire/docs/Auth-with-Ionic2.md

       .then(() => this.onSignInSuccess());
   }

+  signInWithGoogle(): void {
+    this._auth.signInWithGoogle()
+      .then(() => this.onSignInSuccess());
+  }

   private onSignInSuccess(): void {
-    console.log("Facebook display name ",this._auth.displayName());
+    console.log("Facebook or Google display name ",this._auth.displayName());
   }

 }

 ```

-Now run your app and if everything is configured correctly, you should be able to click on the login button in your app,
+Now run your app and if everything is configured correctly, you should be able to click on the facebook button in your app,
 which should open the facebook pop-up.
+The google button should open the google pop-up.

-Once you authenticate yourself, you should see your Facebook display name in console.
+Once you authenticate yourself, you should see your Facebook or Google display name in console.

 You can try redirecting yourself to another page to grab additional details from Facebook.